What to Do If: You Test Positive and Live in a Residence Hall

 - If you do not pick up your meal within an hour of delivery, it will be discarded.

-- If you have questions, call 304-293-0462 to speak with a WVU Dining Services representative.
-Support is available from 9 a.m. to 7 p.m. seven days a week.
+- If you have questions, check the Meal Delivery FAQ or call 304-293-0462 to speak with a WVU Dining Services representative.
+Support is available from 8 a.m. to 7 p.m. seven days a week.

 - You should work with instructors to make arrangements so you can keep up with your classwork.